MerosCrypto/Meros/docs/Protocol/Merit.md

 After Mints are decided, every miner in the Block's miners get their specified amount of Merit.
 This is considered live Merit.
 If these new Merit Holders don't publish any Elements which get archived in a Block, for an entire Checkpoint period, not including the Checkpoint period in which they get their initial Merit, their Merit is no longer live.
 If a Merit Holder loses all their Merit and then regains Merit, the regained Merit counts as "initial" Merit.
 To restore their Merit to live, a Merit Holder must get an Element archived in a Block.
 This turns their Merit into Pending Merit, and their Merit will be restored to Live Merit after the next Checkpoint period.
 Pending Merit cannot be used on the Consensus DAG, but does contribute towards the amount of Live Merit, and can be used on Checkpoints.
 After 52560 Blocks, Merit dies.
 It cannot be restored.
 This sets a hard cap on the total supply of Merit at 5256000 Merit.

+- header: Block Header.
+- transactions: List of Transactions, where the first is the left-most leaf in the BlockHeader's contents merkle tree.
+- elements: Difficulty updates and gas price sets from Merit Holders.
+- aggregate: Aggregated BLS Signature for every Verification Packet/Element this Block archives, as well as the miner's signature of the Block.
-`BlockBody` has a variable message length; the 4-byte amount of records, the records (each with a 48-byte BLS Public Key, 4-byte nonce, and 48-byte Merkle tree hash), 1-byte amount of miners, and the miners (each with a 48-byte BLS Public Key and 1-byte amount).
+`BlockBody` has a variable message length; the 4-byte amount of Transactions, the Transaction hashes (each 48 bytes), the 4-byte amount of Elements, the Elements (each a fixed length depending on its type), and the 96-byte signature.

 ### Checkpoint